Waikīkī: Subsidiary beaches

 Largely as a result of shoreline development, Waikīkī has eight beaches.
-They are Ft.
-DeRussy Beach, Duke Kahanamoku Beach, Halekulani Beach, Royal Hawaiian Beach, Kūhiō Beach, Kapiʻolani Beach, Queens Beach, and Kaimana Beach.
+They are Fort DeRussy Beach, Duke Kahanamoku Beach, Halekulani Beach, Royal Hawaiian Beach, Kūhiō Beach, Kapiʻolani Beach, Queens Beach, and Kaimana Beach.

 Thoroughfares

-Waikīkī's main thoroughfare is Kalākaua Avenue, named after King Kalākaua, which houses most of the high-end hotels (Royal Hawaiian, Sheraton, Hyatt, Marriott, Moana Surfrider Hotel), most of the luxury designer brand stores (Apple Store, Chanel, Louis Vuitton, Prada, Burberry, Dior, Tiffany & Co., Fendi, Harry Winston, Saint Laurent, Gucci, and Hermès), department store (Macy's), and popular surf clothing brand stores (Quiksilver, Billabong, Volcom).
-Waikīkī's other main thoroughfare, Kūhiō Avenue, named after Prince Kūhiō, is better known for its restaurants, cafes and grocers, along with its clubs, nightlife and prostitution.
+Waikīkī's main thoroughfare is Kalākaua Avenue, named after King Kalākaua.
+It houses most of the high-end hotels (Royal Hawaiian, Sheraton, Hyatt, Marriott, Moana Surfrider Hotel), most of the luxury designer brand stores (Apple Store, Chanel, Louis Vuitton, Prada, Burberry, Dior, Tiffany & Co., Fendi, Harry Winston, Saint Laurent, Gucci, and Hermès), a department store (Macy's), and popular surf clothing brand stores (Quiksilver, Billabong, Volcom).
+Waikīkī's other main thoroughfare, Kūhiō Avenue, named after Prince Kūhiō, is better known for its restaurants, cafes, and grocers, along with clubs, nightlife, and prostitution.

 Public art

-In 1990, the 9 ft bronze statue of Duke Kahanamoku by Gordon Fisher was installed at Waikīkī Beach, accompanied by a bronze replica of his surfboard, honorary spears, and commemorative bronze plaques.
+In 1990, Gordon Fisher's 9 ft bronze statue of Duke Kahanamoku was installed at Waikīkī Beach, accompanied by a bronze replica of his surfboard, honorary spears, and commemorative bronze plaques.
 It serves as a culture and tourist locale with thousands of annual visitors and numerous cultural events.
-Seven years later, Billy Fields created The Stones of Life (in Hawaiian: Nā Pōhaku Ola O Kapaemahu A Me Kapuni), a sculpture incorporating ancient basaltic stones, was installed nearby and is considered a local monument.
-A bronze sculpture in Kapiʻolani Park of Mahatma Gandhi by Stephen Lowe entitled "A Fistful of Salt" was a gift in 1990 from the Gandhi Memorial International Foundation and the Jhamandas Watumull Fund.
+In 1997, Billy Fields's The Stones of Life (in Hawaiian: Nā Pōhaku Ola O Kapaemahu A Me Kapuni), a sculpture incorporating ancient basaltic stones, was installed nearby.
+It is considered a local monument.
+In 1990, the Gandhi Memorial International Foundation and the Jhamandas Watumull Fund gave Honolulu "A Fistful of Salt", a bronze sculpture by Stephen Lowe of Mahatma Gandhi.
+It is in Kapiʻolani Park.

 At Kūhiō Beach and Queens Beach, three public artworks were installed in the early 2000s.
-The bronze statue of Prince Jonah Kuhio by Sean Browne and the children's story sculpture Makua and Kila by Holly Young were installed in 2001.
+Sean Browne's bronze statue of Prince Jonah Kuhio and Holly Young's children's story sculpture Makua and Kila were installed in 2001.
 Robert Pashby's Surfer on a Wave was installed at Queens Beach in 2003.